Charge Blade High Rank and Endgame Builds for Monster Hunter Wilds

 Traditionally the most powerful armor sets available in Monster Hunter, in Wilds the Gamma sets are being released with each Title Update.
 These grant access to the Lord's Soul 3-set bonus - a powerful additional cheat death effect - while coming with a slightly higher budget for strong skills.
 The sets currently released are:

 • Rey Dau - this set focuses on Latent Power, which is generally less suited to the Charge Blade.
-Due to Lord's Soul being a great comfort skill though, an alternate build using this is covered in the Endgame Builds section at the bottom.
+Due to Lord's Soul being a great comfort skill, this is used in the Endgame Builds section at the bottom to activate it.

 Charge Blade HR 10 Armor Set